Japan to start releasing Fukushima water into sea in 2 years - WTMJ

 Under the basic plan adopted Tuesday by the ministers, TEPCO will start releasing the water in about two years after building a facility and compiling release plans adhering to safety requirements.
 It said the disposal of the water cannot be postponed further and is necessary to improve the environment surrounding the plant so residents can live there safely.

-Residents, fisheries officials and environmental groups issued statements denouncing the decision as ignoring environmental safety and health, while adding a further blow to Fukushima’s image and economy.
+Residents, fisheries officials and environmental groups issued statements denouncing the decision as ignoring environmental safety and health, while adding a further blow to Fukushima’s image and economy from the water discharge that will continue for decades.

 Japan Fisheries Cooperatives chairman Hiroshi Kishi said the decision less than a week after he met with Suga “is absolutely unacceptable.”
 Noting the government’s pledge not to act without the fishing industry’s understanding, Kishi said the decision “trampled on” all Japanese fisheries operators.